ostdotcom/website-docupony/platform/sdk/docs/ui-components-wallet-sdk.md

 Theming is supported so that developers can configure the components as needed.

 :::note Basic Configuration
-In the inital beta version, you can just configure the app logo image and app name.
+In the inital beta version, you can just configure the app logo image and link to terms and conditions.
 Component level configurations will be added soon!
 These are described in the [Theming](/platform/docs/sdk/ui-components-wallet-sdk/#theming) section below.
 :::

 ## UI Components - Current Status